- Postdoctoral Researcher, Florida State University, 1995-1998

 - BS, University of Central Florida, 1986

-John Friel has worked in natural history museums for over 30 years, and has extensive experience in collections-based research, collections management, citizen-science programs, exhibit planning, fundraising, grant writing, and museum administration.
-He is currently the Director of the Alabama Museum of Natural History, as well as the Program Advisor & Internship Coordinator for the University of Alabama’s Graduate Certificate in Museum Studies.
+John Friel has worked in natural history museums for over 24 years.
+He has extensive experience in collections-based research, collections management, citizen-science programs, exhibit planning, fundraising, grant writing, and museum administration.
+He is currently the Director of the Alabama Museum of Natural History and the Program Advisor & Internship Coordinator for the University of Alabama’s Graduate Certificate in Museum Studies.

 Selected Websites (Biodiversity & Citizen Science Projects)